Payadel/release-sv-action/README.md

   repository.
 This ensures that changelogs are accurate and up-to-date, and reduces the likelihood of errors.
 - **Flexible configuration:** The action can be configured to suit the needs of the user.
 For example, users can specify a branch name to create pull requests for, or choose whether to generate new changelogs based on specific criteria.
-- **Standard-version compatibility:** The action is specifically designed for projects that use the `standard-version` npm package.
-This ensures that the release process is optimized for these projects and reduces the likelihood of compatibility issues.
 - **Tested functions:** `release-sv-action` has been tested with `Jest` to ensure that its functions are reliable and efficient.
 This helps to reduce the likelihood of bugs and other issues.